polysyllabic/chaos/README.md

 - `./scripts/update_chaos.sh --skip-chaosface-deps --restart-services`
 - `./scripts/update_services.sh --restart-services`

+The --restart-service and --restart-services will stop the old version of the engine and/or chaosface and start the new one immediately after the update.
+If you omit this flag, you will need either to restart the services manually or reboot the Pi.

+The --skip-deps and --skip-chaosface-deps flags will skip checks for alterations in dependencies and will speed up updates when there are no changes to any of the 3rd-party libraries that these programs rely upon.

 ### Configuring the Console

 Your console will need to be set up to prefer USB communication rather than bluetooth for your